Erich Mielke: Sports

 The service card of Erich Mielke as the First chairman of SV Dynamo, from 1986.

 Mielke was the president of sports association SV Dynamo from its founding in 1953 until 1989.
 The sports association would eventually include as many as 278,000 members and 380 sports communities.
-As the President of SV Dynamo, Mielke was one of the most important politicians in East German sports, alongside Manfred Ewald and Rudolf Hellmann.
+As the president of SV Dynamo, Mielke was one of the most important politicians in East German sports, alongside Manfred Ewald and Rudolf Hellmann.
 BFC Dynamo was known to be his favourite football team.
 He was elected honorary chairman at the club's founding in 1966 and barely missed a home match of the team.
 Mielke was also a keen supporter of ice hockey.
 His favourite ice hockey team was SC Dynamo Berlin, today known as Eisbären Berlin.

 East Germany had the world's smallest ice hockey league for a long time.
 The sport was demoted in 1970 following the 1969 Competitive Sports Resolution (Leistungssportbeschluss).
 Ice hockey was considered too expensive in relation to the expected medal yield.
 Funding for ice hockey was halted and the DDR-Oberliga risked being shut down.
 However, ice hockey enthusiast Mielke intervened against this development to ensure that the sport could continue.
 As a result, a compromise was reached and the DDR-Oberliga was allowed to continue operate with two teams affiliated to SV Dynamo: SC Dynamo Berlin and SG Dynamo Weißwasser.

-Mielke worked to preserve ice hockey in East Germany and defended the sport on several occasions against the President of the German Gymnastics and Sports Federation (DTSB) Manfred Ewald.
+Mielke worked to preserve ice hockey in East Germany and defended the sport on several occasions against the president of the German Gymnastics and Sports Federation (DTSB) Manfred Ewald.
 Mielke is said to have said the following to Ewald in 1986: "I know, comrade Ewald, that you are against ice hockey, but I am for it.
 It's a beautiful sport that inspires the masses and the players too, and that's why they should play".
 The DDR-Oberliga continued to operate as a championship between SC Dynamo Berlin and SG Dynamo Weißwasser until 1990.
 Both teams survived the end of East Germany and were eventually admitted into the 1990–91 Bundesliga.

 Personal life

 Erich Mielke was a fitness enthusiast, a non-smoker, and drank very little.
 He was a keen hunter and owned a large area of ground where he would hunt animals with other East German and visiting Soviet officials.

-During the late 1940s, when Mielke was working as security chief of the DWK, he began a relationship with Gertrud Mueller, a seamstress.
+During the late 1940s, when Mielke was working as security chief of the DWK, he began a relationship with Gertrud Müller, a seamstress.
 On 18 December 1948, shortly after the birth of their son Frank Mielke, Erich and Gertrud married in a civil ceremony in the Wedding section of Berlin.

 According to the newspaper Bild, the Mielkes adopted an orphaned girl named Ingrid, who was born in 1950.
 Like the Mielkes' son Frank, Ingrid Mielke attended the Wilhelm Pieck School.
 She ultimately became a captain in the Stasi and married a Stasi Lieutenant named Norbert Knappe.
 As of 1999, the Knappes had both refused to grant an interview to Bild reporters.